MLCGO/MLKAPS/CONTRIBUTING.md

 * All contributions must provide:
   * Sphinx documentation for new functions and modules.
   * Author(s) must provide a  tests covering all  new features.
-  * Integration tests are expensive.
-When possible, prefer unit tests or keep the test cases minimal.
+  * Test cases for new features or bug patches.
+Integration tests can be expensive, prefer unit tests or minimal test cases.
+  Doctests are another options.
 * To get a PR accepted:
   * PR description must describe new contributions, bug fixes, and enhancements.
 In addition, it can describe additional and/or missing tasks to be completed to encourage others to contribute to your PR.
   * Ask 2 reviewers when ready.
 If you do not know who to assign, assign @titeup and comment that you would like to get your PR reviewed.